 Equal Access Survey:

-Data collected as part of the Equal Access Survey is also returned to the HEA, these data are anonymised.
+Data collected as part of the Equal Access Survey is also returned to the HEA.
 Data sent to the HEA as part of this process include:

 Blind or deaf indicator